Plumsail/forms-docs/SharePoint/provision/provision-fs.rst

 .. title:: Plumsail Forms Provisioning form sets for SharePoint

 .. meta::
-   :description: Example of provisioning form sets with panel settings to a SP site
+   :description: Example of provisioning form sets with panel settings to a SharePoint site - follow this example to provision forms with panel settings

 Provisioning Form sets and Panel settings
 ===========================================